georgeliu95/TensorRT/README.md

 ## Setting Up The Build Environment

-For native builds, install the [prerequisite](#prerequisites) *System Packages*.
-Alternatively (recommended for non-Windows builds), install Docker and generate a build container as described below:
+For Linux platforms, we recommend that you generate a docker container for building TensorRT OSS as described below.
+For native builds, on Windows for example, please install the [prerequisite](#prerequisites) *System Packages*.

 1. #### Generate the TensorRT-OSS build container.
     The TensorRT-OSS build container can be generated using the supplied Dockerfiles and build script.
 The build container is configured for building TensorRT OSS out-of-the-box.